Updated June 2026

 What is the best free alternative to YNAB?

-LazeeFish is the closest free alternative: same envelope (zero-based) budgeting method, same Plaid bank sync, free to get started — no subscription required.
-No freemium tier, no caps on accounts or envelopes — just free.
+LazeeFish is the closest in features at one-third the price: same envelope (zero-based) budgeting method, same Plaid bank sync, $5/month with a 30-day free trial.
+No freemium tier, no caps on accounts or envelopes — every feature in every plan.
+If you want to weigh the genuinely free options too, here's our roundup of the best free budgeting apps for 2026.

 Why do people leave YNAB?